Fast X: Plot

-Dom challenges Dante to a race in Rio with Elena Neves's sister Isabel and his ally Diogo.
-In the ensuing race, Dante kills Diogo with a bomb mounted on the chassis of his Porsche 911 when Dom chooses to save Isabel and wins.
-Tess visits Letty at the black site, covertly wounding her in the process; this sends Letty to the prison's treatment center, where Cipher is present.
-Deducing that the black site is located in Antarctica, they must work together to escape.
-In London, Dom's team turns to Deckard Shaw for help, through the convincing of Han after a scuffle between himself and Deckard.
-Aimes apprehends Dom in Rio before Dante intercepts them on the same bridge where the two previously met for the first time during the vault heist.
-After a sniper injures Tess, Dante steals God's Eye from her.
+Dom challenges Dante to a race in Rio alongside Elena Neves's sister Isabel and his ally Diogo.
+Dante kills Diogo with a bomb attached to his Porsche 911 when Dom chooses to save Isabel, winning the race.
+Meanwhile, Tess covertly wounds Letty at the black site, sending her to its treatment centre, where Cipher is also held.
+They deduce that the facility is in Antarctica and agree to escape together.

+In London, Dom's team seeks help from Deckard Shaw.
+After fighting Shaw and Agency agents, Shaw agrees to assist while leaving to protect his mother from Dante's men.
+Aimes captures Dom in Rio, but Dante intercepts them on the bridge where Dom and Dante first met during the vault heist.
+A sniper wounds Tess, and Dante steals God's Eye from her.
+Aimes then allies with Dom against Dante.

-While Tess is taken to the hospital, Aimes allies with Dom to fight Dante.
-He locates Little B in Portugal and kidnaps him.
-As Dom is cornered by mercenaries, Jakob sacrifices himself to wipe them all out, allowing Dom to rescue Little B, and possibly killing him.
-Dante again corners the pair and acknowledges Aimes as a double agent working with him and his father, at which point the latter shoots down a plane carrying Roman, Tej, Ramsey, and Han.
-Dom drives off the edge of the dam he and Little B are on to avoid another trap.
-Witnessing their escape, Dante triggers explosives planted onto the dam, intending to kill the pair.
-In Antarctica, Gisele Yashar, who was presumed dead, (Note: As depicted in Fast & Furious 6 (2013)) emerges from a submarine to rescue Letty and Cipher.
+Dante locates and kidnaps Little B in Portugal.
+Jakob sacrifices himself to destroy the pursuing mercenaries, allowing Dom to rescue his son.
+Dante then reveals that Aimes is his co-conspirator and shoots down a plane carrying Roman, Tej, Ramsey and Han.
+Dom drives off a dam with Little B to escape another trap.
+Dante detonates explosives planted on the dam, intending to kill them.

+In Antarctica, Gisele Yashar, presumed dead, (Note: As depicted in Fast & Furious 6 (2013)) emerges from a submarine and rescues Letty and Cipher.

-In a mid-credits scene, Luke Hobbs infiltrates an abandoned theater with a team of agents where he is contacted by Dante, who tells him that he will be his next target for killing his father.
-Hobbs replies that he is not hard to find, and crushes the phone Dante contacted him on with his bare hands.
+In a mid-credits scene, Luke Hobbs infiltrates an abandoned theatre with a team of agents and receives a call from Dante, who declares Hobbs his next target for killing his father.
+Hobbs replies that he is easy to find and crushes the phone Dante contacted him on with his bare hands.